amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 When accepting an array parameter, this indicates the function does not change the array.  `const` does not specifically guarantee that compilers will flag the result as an error frustratingly.

+## 2.5 Arithmetic Operators

+Modulus is only defined on integers.
+The modulus operation does exist for floating point numbers, but C only defines it for integers.

+Truncation for positive integers behaves predictable e.g. 5 / 2 is guaranteed to
+be 2, but -5 / 2 is implementation defined.
+It could be either towards zero in which case the result is -2, or towards negative infinity in which case the result is -3.
+However C99 standardises this to be towards zero, so the result in C99 is always -2.